mcdayoub/netflix-clone/README.md

 go to
 http://localhost:5000/
-to play in the graphQL playground
+to play in the GraphQL playground

 then in a new terminal window (leave the backend server running)